Down Syndrome Awareness Day came and went last month on March 21. 3/21 — get it? Three copies of the 21st chromosome. :-)

 - He LOVES torturing his brother… usually all it takes is eye contact and they will break out into a fight.

 - He is an excellent judge of character and can have you sussed out in five minutes flat.
-He is like a "gaydar" but for kindness and love and if he doesn’t like you, he is very clear about it.
+He has a built-in radar for kindness and love and if he doesn’t like you, he is very clear about it.

 - He loves to draw and colour in.